For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Candidates should inform their force examinations officer of their request for a reasonable adjustment when registering.

-Please note that registering an intention to submit a request for reasonable adjustment on AIMS at registration is not a formal request.
+Please note that registering an intention to submit a request for reasonable adjustments on AIMS at registration is not a formal request.

 It is the candidate’s responsibility to ensure they provide the necessary documentation and request form to their force examinations officer in sufficient time.